scloud by Florian Salzmann

 NameMicrosoft Defender

 DescriptionProtect.
-Control. defense
+Control.
+Defend.

-Android Microsoft Defender MAM assignment
+Android Microsoft Defender MAM assigment

-User View - Defender for Business MAM
+End User View - Defender for Business MAM

-Microsoft Defender requires android
+Microsoft Defender required android

-Microsoft Defender Android installation
+Microsoft Defender Android - installation

-Microsoft Defender Android login
+Microsoft Defender Android - Login

 Microsoft Defender Android - setup up